matthias-reis/carda-gatsby/content/articles/2024/01/kara-delik-interview-en.md

 ---
 date: 2024-01-24T14:30:00.766Z
-slug: kara-delik-interview-en
 typeName: Interview
 title: '"A Cat that Loves to Dance"'
 subTitle: Kara Delik about their Album "All The Singularities (I – IV)"
 seoTitle: Kara Delik – Interview – "All The Singularities (I – IV)"
-description: 'Kara Delik interview – They tore down borders with their album "All The Singularities (I - IV)".
-Find out everything you need to know about the outstanding band from Berlin and their signature style.'
+description: Kara Delik interview – They tore down borders with their album "All The Singularities (I - IV)".
+Find out everything you need to know about the outstanding band from Berlin and their signature style.
 excerpt: '"All The Singularities (I – IV)" combines all of Kara Delik‘s outstanding "Singulary" EPs.
 I had the chance to interview them and find out some secrets about theyr signature style.
 Read the story now and find out some fascinating insights about the record!'
 image: https://storage.googleapis.com/cardamonchai-media/2024-01-24/kara-delik-interview-soundsvegan-com-jpg-imagine-080808_5d4430_1024_768/640.webp
-copyright: 'Kara Delik'
+copyright: Kara Delik
 ogImage: https://storage.googleapis.com/cardamonchai-media/2024-01-24/kara-delik-interview-soundsvegan-com-og-jpg-imagine-383838_5b4e44_1200_628/640.webp
 labels:
   - Band